Cashtastrophe/Minecraft-Adventures-Plus/README.md

   > Optimized configs ensure smooth performance, with pre-enabled Complementary Reimagined Shaders for an improved graphical experience.

 - ### ➕ And More
-  > Fany many other features found over 150+ mods!
+  > And many other features found over 150+ mods!

 ‎
 ----